ButterCMS/gridsome-source-buttercms/Readme.md

 So you’ve got the data in ButterCMS.
 How do you get that data into Gridsome?

 The first step is exposing the PageType you want in your gridsome.config.js file by changing `pageTypes ‘ ‘` to `’pageTypes: ‘customer_case-study’`.
 This exposes your case study data inside your gridsome project.
-Since you want to query all of the customer case studies, you add the pageType: not specific pages to the line above.

 Next, use the Gridsome’s GraphQL Explorer to discover the schema used for case studies.
 I checked out the Schema Tab in the tool and found `type ButterCustomerCaseStudy_Data` with the attribute names and types, then build a basic graphQL query to explore them: